Posted by: Northwest Eye in General on January 2, 2026

 Notice Excessive Tearing as a Potential Sign of Eye Herpes

 Excessive tearing, often referred to as epiphora, can be concerning.
-We understand that may arise as your eyes try to eliminate irritants, particularly those associated with the herpes virus.
+We understand that it may arise as your eyes try to eliminate irritants, particularly those associated with the herpes virus.
 Alongside tearing, you might also experience redness and discomfort, which can be quite distressing.

-Common causes of include:
+Common causes of irritated eyes in adults include:

 - Allergies